 - Ensure comprehensive safe collection

 - A community education campaign

-- E-stewardship reform including a deposit scheme
+- E-stewardship reform, including a deposit scheme

 - Regulatory harmonisation and enforcement

-This discussion paper explores the overarching considerations in this space, and seeks to identify solutions to this current environmental crisis.
-We acknowledge the work already commenced by the State and Territory Governments, the Australian Government, CSIRO, Australian Competition & Consumer Commission (ACCC), and peak bodies including the National Waste and Recycling Industry Council (NWRIC) and the Waste Management and Resource Recovery Association of Australia (WMRR).
+This issues paper explores the overarching considerations in this space and seeks to identify solutions to this current environmental crisis.
+We acknowledge the work already commenced by the State and Territory Governments, the Australian Government, CSIRO, the Australian Competition & Consumer Commission (ACCC), and peak bodies, including the National Waste and Recycling Industry Council (NWRIC) and the Waste Management and Resource Recovery Association of Australia (WMRR).

-NWRIC letter to federal ministers, 31 July 2023, 'Industry call for immediate and urgent action-dangers of incorrectly disposed batteries'.
+&lt;sup>1 NWRIC letter to federal ministers, 'Industry call for immediate and urgent action-dangers of incorrectly disposed batteries', 31 July 2023.

-2 'Waste lithium-ion battery projections', Randell Environmental Consulting, 19 July 2016.
+&lt;sup>2 'Waste lithium-ion battery projections', Randell Environmental Consulting, 19 July 2016.